 Two of the three judges who issued Wednesday’s ruling — Britt Grant and Andrew Brasher — were nominated to the 11th Circuit by Trump.
 Judge Robin Rosenbaum was nominated by former President Barack Obama.

-Trump’s lawyers argued that an independent review of the records was essential given the unprecedented nature of the investigation.
-The lawyers also said the department had not yet proven that the seized documents were classified, though they notably stopped short of asserting — as Trump repeatedly has — that the records were previously declassified.
+Trump’s lawyers had argued that an independent review of the records was essential given the unprecedented nature of the investigation.
+The lawyers have also said the department had not yet proven that the seized documents were classified, though they have notably stopped short of asserting — as Trump repeatedly has — that the records were previously declassified.